Previous Page Next Page

 DFPS Residential Child Care Investigations (RCCI)

-HHS Residential Child Care Regulation (RCCR)
+HHSC Child Care Regulation (CCR)

-Blatant disregard
+Blatant Disregard

-The real and significant harm to the child as a result of act(s) or omission(s) by an employee, volunteer, or other person working under the auspices of a facility or program.
+The real and significant harm to the child because of an act or omission by an employee, volunteer, or other person working under the auspices of a facility or program.
 The definition requires that both of the following are true:

 • The harm would have been obvious to a reasonable caregiver or a reasonable member of the person’s profession in the same situation.